pasqal-io/qoolqit/docs/contents/custom_embedders.md

     print(error)
 ```

-Same thing with the output of the embedding function:
+The output of the embedding function must also be a `DataGraph`:

 ```python exec="on" source="material-block" result="json" session="embedding"
 def my_wrong_embedding_function(graph: DataGraph, param1: float) -> DataGraph: